BritishBambi/ultimate-game-quiz/README.md

 Extending the quiz out to more questions and adding the ability to earn more score by getting a combo of correct questions.
 This will create a higher skill ceiling and allow users to compete more on the highscores.

 I would like to add the ability to see what the correct answer to a question was after a user guesses wrong.
 However this does cause the issue of making it too easy for the user to get 10 for the high scores immedietly after.
 Again this could be combated with random questions each time to balance this.

+ I would also like the ability for highscores to be scaled up and compared to on an online database.
+Making a global scale for compeition that users would be allowed to compete against.

 ## Testing